mitre/fhir-exercises/Exercise_4/docs/index.md

 This exercise is intended to augment the R and Jupyter notebooks within the [FHIR® for Research Exercises](https://github.com/mitre/fhir-exercises){target=_blank} with a broad view of Electronic Health Records (EHR), terminology systems, and how United States Core Data for Interoperability (USCDI) and Implementation Guides like US Core enable remote access and interoperability.

-For those interested in learning more about the FHIR® Standard please also consider reviewing the [Introduction to FHIR® for Research Webinar](https://www.youtube.com/watch?v=_ZwQW0BJJx0){target=_blank} and the [FHIR® for Research Exercises 0-3 Workshop](https://github.com/mitre/fhir-exercises){target=_blank}
+For those interested in learning more about the FHIR® standard, please also consider reviewing the [Introduction to FHIR® for Research Webinar](https://www.youtube.com/watch?v=_ZwQW0BJJx0){target=_blank} and the [FHIR® for Research Exercises 0-3 Workshop](https://github.com/mitre/fhir-exercises){target=_blank}.

 Upon completion of this exercise, NIH researchers or program officers will have a foundational understanding of where FHIR®-enabled data comes from, and how to eventually access and utilize it.